Iqbal Survé: Payments to politicians

 Survé has come under fire for making payments to a number of politicians and politically exposed persons.
 An amount of R 30 000 was paid to controversial former ANC spokesperson Carl Niehaus, which according to Survé's sister was a loan due to financial distress experienced by Niehaus.

 In 2018, Survé's asset management company, 3 Laws Capital, paid R 200 000 to former cabinet minister Tina Joemat-Pettersson.
 Joemat-Pettersson claimed that the payment was a loan which she had repaid.
 Joemat-Pettersson was previously linked to Survé, having irregularly awarded an R 800 million marine services tender to Sekunjalo, which resulted in her fall from grace.

 The payment to Joemat-Pettersson came a few months after Sekunjalo subsidiary AYO Technology Solutions received a R 4.3 billion cash investment from the state-controlled Public Investment Corporation of which R 870 million was advanced to 3 Laws Capital.
 Joemat-Pettersson died on 5 June 2023 and an inquest into the circumstances of her death was opened by the South African Police Services following allegations of attempted bribery.

-Editorial interference

-Survé is a controversial figure linked to Jacob Zuma and has been accused of editorial interference across Independent Media titles.
-Survé hired pro-Zuma journalists to publish defamatory articles against then- presidential hopeful Cyril Ramaphosa in an attempt to influence the ANC's 2017 party conference.
-In 2022, News24 exposed Independent Media's plan to topple Ramaphosa by means of an editorial policy called 'Operation Hlanza' that was found to be put together by Viasen Soobramoney, who at that time was the internal ombud for Independent Media.

-Former Mercury editor, Fikile-Ntsikelelo Moya, said that he was removed from his position after he refused to dismiss white journalists following management pressure.

-Survé has been accused of using news organisations he owns to promote his own profile.
-Survé's Independent Media was expelled from the Press Council after the Council found that the Sunday Independent "allowed corporate interests to influence its editorial decision to publish" a column attacking journalists who investigated Survé, creating a conflict of interest in breach of the Press Code.